LaunchPadLab/lp-components/docs.md

 -   An array of strings
 -   An array of key-value pairs: `{ key, value }`

-The value of the entire `CheckboxGroup` component is an ARRAY containing the values of the selected checkboxes.
+The value of the entire `CheckboxGroup` component is an **array** containing the values of the selected checkboxes.
 Clicking an unselected checkbox adds its value to this array, and clicking a selected checkbox removes its value from this array.

 Since the default `redux-forms` initial value is an empty string, you may need to set it to an empty array explicity in `mapStateToProps` using the [initalValues](http://redux-form.com/6.0.0-alpha.4/examples/initializeFromState) key.